-If you want to visit other places nearby, there are a couple of interesting places.
-They are all within walking distance of Ota Shrine.
+There are a couple of interesting places within walking distance of Ota Shrine.
 Kamigamo Shrine is one of the oldest and most important shrines in Kyoto.
 It was designated as an UNESCO World Heritage site in 1994.
 The shrine’s compound is large, and it includes the woods and a stream, as well as many historically important buildings.
 Actually, Ota Shrine is one of the auxiliary shrines of Kamigamo Shrine.

 The Nishimura House is also interesting.
 Among the shake houses (houses of Shinto shrine priests) near Kamigamo Shrine, only this house is open to the public (as of 2016).

-Strolling through the neighborhood is in itself an interesting experience.
-Of all the shake-machi (shake towns) in Japan, this one in Kamigamo is particularly distinctive in that it has maintained well the historical atmosphere and characteristics of the old days.
+Strolling through the neighboring shake-machi (shake town) is in itself an interesting experience.
+Of all the shake-machi in Japan, this one in Kamigamo is distinctive in that it has maintained the historical atmosphere of the old days.
 For this reason, this area was designated by the nation as an Important Preservation District for Groups of Historic Buildings.

 If you are interested in a guided tour in and around Ota Shrine, please send an e-mail from the Rates/Contact page of this site.

 Photographs: taken at Ota Shrine in Kyoto, by Koji Ikuma,